 Instructions

-- Melt 1 tablespoon of butter in a wok or large skillet set over medium heat.
-Add the onion, carrots, and peas.
+- Add the onion, carrots, and peas.
 Cook for 4 minutes, until the onions and carrots are softened.

 - Add the garlic and ginger.
 Cook for 1 minute further until fragrant.

-- Add the cooked rice, tamari, and Sriracha and stir-fry for 2 minutes.
-Sprinkle with green onions and serve.
+- Add the cooked rice, soy sauce, and Sriracha to the pan.
+Stir-fry the mixture for about 2 minutes.

 Nutrition